Disha9248/Excel_Projects/Sales Dashboard/Readme.md

 - There is noticeable fluctuation in monthly sales, with peaks and dips.
 Seasonal trends should be analyzed further to align marketing and stock availability with high-demand periods.<br><br>

 ## Conclusion
-This project provides an excellent opportunity for me as a beginners to gain excel knowledge to solve practical data problems.
+This project provides an excellent opportunity for me as a beginners to gain Excel knowledge to solve practical data problems.
 By working through these, I gain hands-on experience with Visulization, graphs, date manipulation, and conditional logic.